SPIN • Micro-Mobility

 Project Objective

-Design a system that enables swappable batteries for SPIN’s micro-mobility ecosystem.
+Design a system that enables swappable batteries for SPIN’s growing micro-mobility ecosystem.

 role